-The Division of Clinical Pharmacology at the Indiana University School of Medicine offers a two-year postdoctoral fellowship funded by the National Institutes of Health (NIH) or a Pharmacokinetic / Pharmacodynamic Modeling and Simulation Fellowship.
+The Division of Clinical Pharmacology at the Indiana University School of Medicine offers a two-year postdoctoral fellowship funded by the National Institutes of Health (NIH).

-The successful candidate will join a team of faculty and postdoctoral scientists who apply pharmacogenomics and quantitative analyses to improving patient outcomes.
+The successful candidate will join a team of faculty and postdoctoral scientists who apply pharmacogenomics and quantitative analyses to improve patient outcomes.
 Collaborative research with Drug Development and Bioinformatics scientists will provide experience in Clinical Pharmacology, patient-centric clinical research, personalized medicine, and targeted therapies meeting the specific health needs of individual patients.
-Application of pharmacometric modeling and simulation methodologies, including nonlinear mixed effect modeling, physiologically based pharmacokinetic modeling, data mining, machine learning, and quantitative systems pharmacology will enable candidates to develop the critical skills necessary for participation in state-of-the-art clinical research.

 The training program involves a series of didactic classes designed to provide basic skills in clinical trial design, pharmacokinetics and pharmacogenetics, biomarker assessment and development, as well as ethical issues in clinical research.

 Fellows have the opportunity to participate in all aspects of clinical studies, from the inception and conceptualization of an idea, preparation of the protocol and proposal, the process of getting IRB approval, the actual conduct of the study, to the analysis of data and manuscripts preparation, and publication.